Mark Dion (artist): Tate Thames Dig at the Tate Gallery (1999)

 One of Dion's first big projects was with the Tate Britain in London.
 As part of Tate Modern's re-opening programme, Dion and a team of volunteers combed the shore of the river at Bankside in front of Tate Modern, and at Millbank, opposite Tate Britain, in search of artifacts and ephemeral buried beneath the mud and gravel of its beaches.
 A wide variety of objects and fragments were uncovered, ranging from clay pipes, oyster shells and cattle teeth to plastic toys and shoes.
 The more unusual finds included a bottle containing a letter in Arabic script, pieces of Bartmann jugs and a fragment of human shinbone.
 "Archaeologists tents" were then set up on the lawn outside Tate Britain, where each item was meticulously cleaned and identified by professionals including Museum of London staff, Thames River Police, and ecologists.

-Once collected and processed Mark Dion created an artwork from the objects and artefacts.
-The finds are presented as an installation, arranged in a mahogany cabinet alongside photographs of the beachcombers and tidal flow charts.
+Once collected and processed, Dion created an artwork from the objects and artefacts.

 First shown at the Tate Gallery as an Art Now installation between October 1999 and January 2000, the finds for Tate Thames Dig are presented according to location in a double-sided old-fashioned mahogany cabinet, alongside photographs of the beachcombers and tidal flow charts.
 There are also five "treasure chests" which contain larger items, but which are not part of this work.
 Organized loosely according to type (such as bones, glassware, pottery, metal objects), the viewer finds them in seemingly unhistorical and largely uninterpreted arrangements.
 Antique items sit alongside contemporary items, ephemera and detritus are next to objects of value.
 Each is a material witness, performing the same function as a historical proof.
 This lack of distinction is an important aspect of Dion's approach, and he resists the reading of history as a necessarily linear progression.
 The only differentiation is a geographical one, the two sites retaining their individual identities.
 The lack of historical categorisation suggests a subversion of standard museological practice.
 Viewers are free to create their own associations, to trace histories across time, not necessarily in a linear direction.